XachaB/Qumin/sphinx/segments.rst

   b          0        0            1               0         0       0            0                   1                     1       0
  ========== ======== ============ =============== ========= ======= ====== ===== ========= ========= =========== ========= ======= ==========

-The file is encoded in utf-8 and can be either a csv table (preferred) or a tabulation separated table (tsv).
+The file is encoded in utf-8 and can must be a csv table (comma separated):

 .. code:: sh

    %%sh
-   head -n 6 "../Data/Vlexique/frenchipa.csv"
+   head -n 6 "../Data/Vlexique/vlexique_sounds.csv"

 ::